Britain's FTSE hits record highs, extends historic winning streak

 * Housebuilders top the index

-LONDON, Jan 13 (Reuters) - Britain's blue-chip share index reached record highs on Friday, extending its historic winning streak to a 14th straight day of gains.
+LONDON, Jan 13 (Reuters) - Britain's blue-chip share index reached new record highs on Friday en route to extending its historic winning streak to a 14th straight day of gains.

 The index's longest winning run since its inception in 1984 has also been notable for the relatively modest daily gains.
-After touching an all-time record high of 7,338.49 points, it ended the session at a record closing level of 7,337.81 points, up 0.6 percent.
+After touching a further record high of 7,329.29 points, it was last up 0.4 percent at 7,322.68 points at 1005 GMT.

-House-builders also helped the FTSE rally, with house improvement company Kingfisher marking its best daily gain since September.
-Barratt Development led sectoral gains.
-Persimmon and Taylor Wimpey also gained 1.4 percent and 0.9 percent respectively.
+Housebuilders were pushing the FTSE up, with house improvement company Kingfisher headed for its best daily gains since September.
+Barratt Development led sectoral gains, with Taylor Wimpey and Persimmon not far behind.

 "If you want to sleep at night, you'd probably buy a Persimmon or Taylor Wimpey.
 If you want a bit more rock and roll, you might buy a Redrow or a Bovis," Jefferies analyst Anthony Coding said.